Misterio77/nix-colors/lib-usage.md

 ### Generate a wallpaper from a scheme
 Of course, you can go the other way around too.
 You can easily use your chosen colorscheme in any sort of derivations.

-We include a lib function for generating a stylish nix-themed wallpaper matching your scheme.
+Our lib function generates a stylish nix-themed wallpaper matching your scheme.
 ```nix
 { pkgs, config, nix-colors, ... }: